phette23/fishrc/readme.md

 [Fish shell](http://fishshell.com/) customizations, such as handy aliases & functions.

-My configuration dotfiles are in [a separate project](https://github.com/phette23/dotconfig) now.
+My configuration dotfiles are in [a separate project](https://github.com/phette23/dotconfig).

 ## Structure

 Everything is sourced through config.fish.
-The files inside "inc" have self-explanatory names, like "path" & "aliases".
+The files inside "inc" have self-explanatory names, like "aliases".

 Fish autoloads any functions in the functions directory.